RobustBench: a standardized adversarial robustness benchmark: Description of RobustBench

-\textbf{Overall setup.} We set up leaderboards for the $\ell_\infty$, $\ell_2$, and common corruption threat models on CIFAR-10 and CIFAR-100 \citep{krizhevsky2009learning} datasets (see Table~\ref{tab:model-zoo} for details).
-We use the fixed budgets of $\varepsilon_\infty=8/255$ and $\varepsilon_2=0.5$ for the $\ell_\infty$ and $\ell_2$ leaderboards.
-Most of the models shown there are taken from papers published at top-tier machine learning and computer vision conferences, as shown in Fig.~\ref{fig:analysis_leaderboard} (left).
-For each entry, we report the reference to the original paper, standard and robust accuracy under the specific threat model (see the next paragraph for details), network architecture, the venue where the paper appeared, and possibly notes regarding the model.
-We also highlight when extra data (usually, the dataset introduced by \citet{Carmon2019Unlabeled}) is used since it gives a clear advantage for both clean and robust accuracy.
-Moreover, the leaderboard allows to search the entries by their metadata (such as title, architecture, venue) which can be useful to compare different methods that use the same architecture or to search for papers published at some recent conference.
+\textbf{Overall setup.} We set up leaderboards for the $\ell_\infty$, $\ell_2$ and common corruption threat models on CIFAR-10, CIFAR-100 \citep{krizhevsky2009learning}, and ImageNet \cite{deng2009imagenet} datasets (see Table~\ref{tab:model-zoo} for details).
+We use the fixed budgets of $\varepsilon_\infty=8/255$ and $\varepsilon_2=0.5$ for the $\ell_\infty$ and $\ell_2$ leaderboards for CIFAR-10 and CIFAR-100.
+For ImageNet, we use $\varepsilon_\infty=4/255$ and in App.~\ref{app:details_on_imagenet}, we discuss how we handle that different models use different image resolutions for ImageNet.
+Most of the models shown in the leaderboards are taken from papers published at top-tier machine learning and computer vision conferences as shown in Fig.~\ref{fig:analysis_leaderboard} (left).
+For each entry we report the reference to the original paper, standard and robust accuracy under the specific threat model (see the next paragraph for details), network architecture, venue where the paper appeared and possibly notes regarding the model.
+We also highlight when extra data (often, the dataset introduced by \citet{Carmon2019Unlabeled}) is used since it gives a clear advantage for both clean and robust accuracy.
+If any other attack achieves lower robust accuracy than AutoAttack then we also report it.
+Moreover, the leaderboard allows to search the entries by their metadata (such as title, architecture, venue) which can be useful to compare different methods that use the same architecture or to search for papers published at some conference.